ernestomelchor/ernestomelchor/README.md

 ### Hi there, I'm Ernesto! 👋

-- 🔭 I’m currently working on ...full stack web development.
+- 🔭 I’m currently working on ...adding more projects to my [portfolio][portfolio].
 - 🌱 I’m currently learning ...React and Python.
 - 🤔 I’m looking for help with ...AWS.
 - 💬 Ask me about ...Ruby and JavaScript.